yansenhan/Awesome-NLP-Contrastive-Learning/README.md

 # Awesome NLP: Constractive Learning
 > This repo. aims to record latest papers in "NLP + constractive learning".
 > Both metric learning and representation learning are related to contrastive learning.
 Thus, we also include these papers.
+> When I read papers, there are some other interesting papers in NLP.
+I will also include those papers here.

+## Constractive Learning
 | Papers | Conference | Codes |
 | :----- | :-------: | ----: |
 | Approximate Nearest Neighbor Negative Contrastive Learning for Dense Text Retrieval | ICLR 2021 |  |